 Squats are a staple exercise in any workout.
 From bodyweight squats to barbell squats and everything in-between, you can find a squat variation that uses almost any equipment type.
 Not only is the squat one of the most functional exercises, but it's also increasingly popular among gym-goers who are looking to build stronger glutes.

-If you’re looking for a squat variation that allows you to get lower without sacrificing your form, look no further than the goblet squat.
+If you’re looking for a squat variation - and something to add to your favorite kettlebell workout - that allows you to get lower without sacrificing your form, look no further than the goblet squat.

 How to Perform a Goblet Squat in 3 Steps